ClickHouse/ClickHouse/docs/en/sql-reference/window-functions/rank.md

 ---
 slug: /en/sql-reference/window-functions/rank
 sidebar_label: rank
-sidebar_position: 7
+sidebar_position: 6
 ---

 # rank

-This window function ranks the current row within its partition with gaps.
+Ranks the current row within its partition with gaps.
 In other words, if the value of any row it encounters is equal to the value of a previous row then it will receive the same rank as that previous row.
 The rank of the next row is then equal to the rank of the previous row plus a gap equal to the number of times the previous rank was given.

 The [dense_rank](./dense_rank.md) function provides the same behaviour but without gaps in ranking.